 It can also be helpful to divide your competitors into Primary and Secondary groups.
 For example, Apple’s primary competitor may be Dell for computers, but its secondary competitor could be a company that makes tablets.

-It’s pretty hard to plan for the future if you don’t know where your business stands right now.
+It’s tough to plan for the future if you don’t know where your business stands right now.
+At Venngage, we always establish baselines first to measure future results.

-Setting baselines will allow you to more accurately track your progress.
-You will also be able to better analyze what worked and what didn’t work, so you can build a stronger strategy.
-It will definitely help them clearly understand your goals and strategy as well.
+Setting baselines helps track progress accurately.
+You will also be able to better analyze what worked and what didn’t, so you can build a stronger strategy.
+It can help you focus on your goals and strategy.

-Here’s a marketing plan example where the baselines are visualized:
+Here’s a marketing plan example that visualizes the baselines:

 Social Media Marketing Proposal Success Metrics Template